jichaofdu/PM_Project/README.md

 ## License

-The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)